NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Numerian Radiant Warden.md

     desc: "`pf2:1` (concentrate) Until it acts, the radiant warden appears to be an orrery (or similar large mechanical contraption, such as a telescope).
 It has an automatic result of 53 on Deception checks and DCs to convincingly pass as such a machine."

   - name: "Radiant Blast"
-    desc: "`pf2:2` (force,occult) The radiant warden releases a @Template[cone|distance:50] of bright energy that deals 10d12 force damage (DC 38 Reflex check save).
+    desc: "`pf2:2` (force,occult) The radiant warden releases a 50-foot cone of bright energy that deals 10d12 force damage (DC 38 Reflex check save).
 The radiant warden can't use Radiant Blast for 1d4 rounds."

   - name: "Radiant Blow"
     desc: " (teleportation) When a creature is hit by the radiant warden's hammer Strike, a flash of radiant energy attempts to anchor the creature in place.
 The creature must attempt a DC 38 Will check save; on a failure, the creature can't use any teleportation effects for 1 minute.
 On a critical failure, the creature is also permanently [[Conditions/Blinded|Blinded]]."